hppr-dev/vuex-bind-plugin/README.md

 }
 ```

+The computed function is passed two values: the local module state and the local module getters, in that order.

 In the above example the `nums` parameter would be computed as `'1,2,3,4,5'`.

 If you want the parameter to still trigger updates you must include a `watch` property as well.